Navy Medical Corps: What to Expect

 - An immediate one-time sign-on bonus of up to $10,000

-Navy Reserve Sailors joining the Navy Medical Corps as residents can get monthly stipend in excess of $2,200 while completing your residency.
+Navy Reserve Sailors joining the Navy Medical Corps as residents can get a monthly stipend in excess of $2,200 while completing their residency.
 Offers based on service commitment.
-Contact a Navy Reserve Medical Officer Recruiter for complete offer details.
+For complete offer details, request a medical recruiter contact you.